 If you regularly take Klonopin for a legitimate medical reason, you should discuss drinking any alcohol with your doctor.
 The general rule is they should not be mixed.

 If you use Klonopin recreationally, which is not advised, you should never mix it with alcohol.
 It can lead to lapses in judgment.
 These misjudgments could seriously injure or kill you or someone else.

 If a person has become comatose, is not breathing, has extremely shallow or stopped breathing, and/or seems severely confused, call 911 immediately.

 Benzodiazepines.
 Center for Substance Abuse Research (CESAR).
-Retrieved May 2019 from from http://www.cesar.umd.edu/cesar/drugs/benzos.asp
+Retrieved May 2019 from http://www.cesar.umd.edu/cesar/drugs/benzos.asp

 (2014).
 Harmful Interactions.
 National Institute on Alcohol Abuse and Alcoholism (NIAAA).
-Retrieved May 2019 from from https://www.niaaa.nih.gov/publications/brochures-and-fact-sheets/harmful-interactions-mixing-alcohol-with-medicines
+Retrieved May 2019 from https://www.niaaa.nih.gov/publications/brochures-and-fact-sheets/harmful-interactions-mixing-alcohol-with-medicines

 Reckless Endangerment Law and Legal Definition.
 USLegal.
-Retrieved May 2019 from from https://definitions.uslegal.com/r/reckless-endangerment/
+Retrieved May 2019 from https://definitions.uslegal.com/r/reckless-endangerment/